Call Today (480) 289-5502

 The suction from the cups draws blood through the veins, drawing it closer to the surface and enhancing blood flow.
 This process strengthens the veins and arterial muscles while eliminating blood congestion.

 Consistent blood flow enables the body’s systems to function well, improving neurological processes and your ability to move.
-When the body is strong, the immune system is also bolstered, providing defense against various illnesses.
+The immune system is bolstered when the body is strong, providing defense against various illnesses.

 4. Decreases Chronic Fatigue